lusaxweb/vuesax-next/packages/docs/docs/guide/gettingStarted.md

   ## Installation

-  Vuesax es un framework de componentes UI basado en Vuejs lo que quiere decir que vuejs tiene que estar en su proyecto para que Vuesax pueda hacer la magia.
+  Vuesax is a framework of UI components based on Vuejs which means that vuejs has to be in your project so that Vuesax can do the magic.

 </card>